jerryq0101/csgo-mkt-may/README.md

 ### Making an "Artificial" Promise

-(Likely) One of the huge inefficiencies with the project is its large quantities of queries to the MongoDB database that leads to high serverless costs.
+One of the huge inefficiencies with the project is its large quantities of queries to the MongoDB database that leads to high serverless instance costs.
 This is especially the case when price needs to be updated.

 So, one of the optimizations that I've made in development was making search suggestions local as CSGO items are rather unchanging in medium timeframes (A list of 22418 items).

-Initially I did this:
+Initially I just did this:
 ```ts
 // const searchText = ...
 // const itemsData = ...